metiviem/rscons/doc/user_guide.md

 All build targets must be registered within an `Environment`.

+### Specifying Source Files: The glob Method

+The `glob` method can be used to find files matching the patterns specified.
+It supports a syntax similar to the Ruby [Dir.glob method](https://ruby-doc.org/core-2.5.1/Dir.html#method-c-glob) but operates more deterministically.

+Example use:

+    build do
+      Environment.new do |env|
+        env.Program("mytests", glob("src/**/*.cc", "test/**/*.cc"))
+      end
+    end

+This example would build the `mytests` executable from all `.cc` source files found recursively under the `src` or `test` directory.

 ### Construction Variables

 Construction variables are values assigned to keys within an Environment.